 A Forum for Vigorous Debate, Cornerstone of Democracy

-A FORUM FOR VIGOROUS DEBATE, CORNERSTONE OF DEMOCRACY.
 Encouraged censorship and self-censorship seem to have become popular in America today.
-Those who censor others, not just self, prefer the term moderator to censor and moderation to censorship.
+Those who censor others, not just self, tend to favor the term "moderate," as opposed to "censor" and "moderation" to "censorship."
 But that doesn't change what they do.
-They still act as self-appointed Big Brother protectors of the thin-skinned.
-Democracy, however, demands a populace with spine.
-On this blog, and to buck the trend of censorship, comments will not be "moderated."
-Almost never do the targets of these blog entries dare respond to defend themselves with cogent counter-argumentation.
-They are too high and mighty or perhaps simply too damn inserted into the herd--academic, literary or whichever.
+They still act as Little Caesars or Big Brother protectors of the thin-skinned.
+Democracy, however, demands a tough populace, not so easily offended.
+On this blog, and to buck the trend of censorship, banning, and ostracizing, comments are NEVER "moderated."
+Rarely (almost NEVER) do the targets of these blog entries respond in an effort to defend themselves with cogent counter-argumentation.
+This blog is testimony to how little academics, poets, critics, newspaper editors, cartoonists, political hacks, cultural council apparatchiks, librarians et al appreciate VIGOROUS DEBATE, cornerstone of democracy.
+Clearly, far too many of them could likely prosper just fine in places like communist China and Cuba or Saudi Arabia, Qatar, and Russia, not to mention Sweden, England, and Austria.

 Monday, December 5, 2011